zehnergroup/zg-boot2docker/README.md

 ### `vagrant reload`

 Something is wonky with our base box.
 If you run `vagrant reload` on on of your Docker projects, you might get an error.
 This error is harmeless, and if you just run `vagrant up` right after it, all will be well.

+### System restart needed

+Sometimes you need to restart OSX after installing docker.
+We were getting a certificate missing error, and `docker ps` was not working.